 Some players reported that they managed to fix the crash with Spellbreak by closing the overclocking software.
 Indeed, overclocking offers a free-of-charge performance boost, but at the cost of system stability.
 So if you’re using BIOS settings or overclocking software such as MSI Afterburner and Intel Extreme Tuning Utility (Intel XTU), there’re great chances that your game will crash constantly.
 You can therefore try to stop overclocking and see if it fixes the crash.

-If this method doesn’t work out for you, please move on to the next one.
+If this method doesn’t work out for you, simply try the next one.

 Fix 6: Perform a clean boot